 We present power calculations for a subset of the primary outcomes described above: four measures comprising our psychosocial wellbeing index (PHQ-9, Life Satisfaction, Stress, and the Stability Index), one measure of cognitive ability (digit span), and one measure of physical health (severe health problems).
 All power calculations are based on a hypothesis test with a 5% significance level comparing a sample of 165 individuals within 33 clusters of five people each (the "Large Cash" group) to a sample of 415 individuals within 83 clusters of five people each (the "Work for Cash" group).
 Outcome means and standard deviations are calculated using our baseline data.
 Each table presents power calculations for variously-sized treatment effects and across a range of inter-cluster correlations (ICC).
 We vary the ICC from 0.01 to 0.2 as baseline ICCs were very low (ranging from 0.000 to 0.06).
+The estimates presented are conservative given that, as specified above, we will be including baseline values as covariates in all regressions, which should significantly improve the precision of our estimates of interest.

 Overall, we are well powered to detect treatment effects of approximately 10%-15% (0.2 - 0.25 standard deviations).
 These numbers are comparable to those found in the literature for similar indices and outcomes: Haushofer and Shapiro (2016) find a 0.26 standard deviation increase in their primary wellbeing index as a result of treatment.

 Mental Health Outcomes: Respondents' PHQ-9 at baseline has a mean of 8.3 and a standard deviation of 4.4, however, for interpretation purposes we will examine standardized effects on PHQ.
 We present power calculations for treatment effects ranging from 0.15 to 0.3 standard deviations.
 Our calculations suggest we are well powered to detect a treatment effect between 0.25 to 0.3 standard deviations (12.5% to 15%).
-For the life satisfaction and stress indices, we are powered to detect between a 10% and 12.5% treatment effect off of a mean of 11.09 - 4.8 s.d. and 9.58 - 3.8 s.d., respectively.
+For the life satisfaction and stress indices, we are powered to detect between a 10% and 12.5% treatment effect off of a mean of 11.09 (s.d.
+4.8) and 9.58 (s.d.
+3.8), respectively.